0xnaylor/blockchain-developer-bootcamp-final-project/README.md

 - Automate the retrieval of the contract address from the generated JSON file, instead of having to manually copy and paste it after a new deployment.
 - Maybe experiment with making the contract upgradable via a proxy
-- Add an alert to the UI if you are not connected to the right network
-- Remember to remove all console logs from both front end and back end before submission
-- Add a note in this README about the time delay being able to see the metadata on OpenSea.
-- useEagerConnect
-- - make sure there is an error message if the user doesn't have metamask installed.